Vontier (NYSE:VNT) Releases Q3 2022 Earnings Guidance

-Vontier (NYSE:VNT – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
+Vontier (NYSE:VNT – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.85-$0.90 for the period, compared to the consensus estimate of $0.91.
 The company issued revenue guidance of -.
 Vontier also updated its FY 2022 guidance to $3.20-$3.30 EPS.

 Vontier Announces Dividend

-Several large investors have recently added to or reduced their stakes in the business.
-UBS Group AG increased its stake in Vontier by 97.8% in the 1st quarter.
-UBS Group AG now owns 732,987 shares of the company’s stock valued at $18,611,000 after buying an additional 362,325 shares during the last quarter.
-BlackRock Inc. grew its stake in Vontier by 1.6% in the 1st quarter.
-BlackRock Inc. now owns 14,668,635 shares of the company’s stock valued at $372,436,000 after buying an additional 228,497 shares in the last quarter.
-State Street Corp grew its stake in Vontier by 4.7% in the 1st quarter.
-State Street Corp now owns 4,898,032 shares of the company’s stock valued at $124,361,000 after buying an additional 221,705 shares in the last quarter.
-Sei Investments Co. boosted its holdings in Vontier by 74.4% in the 1st quarter.
-Sei Investments Co. now owns 518,893 shares of the company’s stock valued at $13,161,000 after purchasing an additional 221,410 shares during the period.
-Finally, Charles Schwab Investment Management Inc. boosted its holdings in Vontier by 14.6% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 1,499,540 shares of the company’s stock valued at $38,074,000 after purchasing an additional 191,192 shares during the period.
-Institutional investors own 95.53% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in VNT.
+UBS Group AG grew its stake in shares of Vontier by 97.8% in the first quarter.
+UBS Group AG now owns 732,987 shares of the company’s stock worth $18,611,000 after acquiring an additional 362,325 shares during the last quarter.
+BlackRock Inc. grew its stake in shares of Vontier by 1.6% in the first quarter.
+BlackRock Inc. now owns 14,668,635 shares of the company’s stock worth $372,436,000 after acquiring an additional 228,497 shares during the last quarter.
+State Street Corp grew its stake in shares of Vontier by 4.7% in the first quarter.
+State Street Corp now owns 4,898,032 shares of the company’s stock worth $124,361,000 after acquiring an additional 221,705 shares during the last quarter.
+Sei Investments Co. grew its stake in shares of Vontier by 74.4% in the first quarter.
+Sei Investments Co. now owns 518,893 shares of the company’s stock worth $13,161,000 after acquiring an additional 221,410 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its stake in shares of Vontier by 14.6% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 1,499,540 shares of the company’s stock worth $38,074,000 after acquiring an additional 191,192 shares during the last quarter.
+95.53% of the stock is owned by hedge funds and other institutional investors.

 About Vontier